Greenfoot5/Bestagon-Defence/STYLE_GUIDELINES.md

 Guidelines to generate consistency with project layout, naming and coding style.

+You can view the most up to date version here: https://greenfoot5.notion.site/Style-Guide-6c0d5813c8684ee49339614d467bcd91.
+If you notice any inconsistencies with this version and the one linked, please contact us.

 ## 1. Project Structure

 The directory structure style of a project should be considered law.
 Asset naming conventions and content directory structure go hand in hand, and a violation of either causes unneeded chaos.